Powerlearnproject/se-day1-assignment-glory-onome/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt engineering is the process of designing and optimizing text prompts or inputs to elicit specific, desired responses from artificial intelligence (AI) models, such as language models or chatbots.

+Importance of Prompt Engineering:
+Improved Accuracy
+Increased Efficiency
+Enhanced User Experience
+Better Decision-Making

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+example of a vague prompt:
+"Write a story about artificial intelligence."

+This prompt is vague because:

+  It lacks specificity
+  the goals are unclear
+  Ambiguity

+example of an improved prompt:
+Write a 1000 word essay about the Chernobyl incident in Russia and its effect on residents

+The improved prompt is more effective because:

+it is specific
+the goals are clear
+it is concise